 A mental health speaker, writer, educator and activist, Meaghan combines professional expertise, research skill and personal anecdotes.
 Trained in veterinary medicine, she returned to school to complete a degree in Biological and Life Sciences.
 Her research capstone challenged the evidence base and frontline use of psychiatric drugs.
 Spanning conventional medicine, critical psychiatry and contemporary psychedelics, Meaghan's perspectives on mental health care are nuanced and well informed.
 Meaghan is internationally engaged in efforts to address research and ethical concerns in psychedelic clinical drug trials and psychotherapeutic realms.

-Meaghan is a recipient of the Province of Manitoba’s Order of Sport Excellence and the Alpine Club of Canada’s Karl Nagy Memorial Award.
+Meaghan is a Member of the Province of Manitoba’s Order of Sport Excellence and the recipient of the Alpine Club of Canada’s Karl Nagy Memorial Award.
 She is the founder and past Executive Director of an award-winning national charity focused on youth mental health.
-She is biographied in The Ten Most Inspiring Canadians.
+Meaghan’s work has been featured by Quartz Magazine, New York Magazine, CBC, CTV, ABC and other media outlets.
+She is biographied in "The Ten Most Inspiring Canadians”.